Trading Glass

 • Are we in a clear uptrend, downtrend, or range?

-• Has there been a MSS or BOS on a higher timeframe?
+• Has there been a Market Structure Shift (MSS) or Break of Structure (BOS) on a higher timeframe?

 Only trade when structure gives you directional bias.